 According to one study performed, approximately 95 percent of women who wore over-the-counter shoe inserts and followed a simple stretching regimen experienced significant relief from heel pain in eight weeks.
 This illustrates what many have experienced in the past, that over-the-counter orthotic shoe inserts can be used as a highly effective first line of therapy for heel pain with positive results.

-What is the #1 Home Remedy for Heel and Arch Pain?
+Home Remedy for Heel and Arch Pain?
 (How to treat heel spurs)

 For something that affects so many people, plantar fasciitis (heel pain) isn't talked about often enough.
 Generally part of the welcoming wagon of "getting old," plantar fasciitis can be serious enough to make the simple act of walking tough for anyone - regardless of age and fitness.